noedgecase/FEM_url-shortening/README.md

 - I learned how to use `async` functions and how to manage api calls.
   In case of a bad request, the error code will go through a switch statement and the message displayed under input text will comply with the API <a href="https://shrtco.de/docs/">table</a> of errors.

 - One aspect I had to tackle with was how will the inserted link get passed into the api call.
 Some users including myself feel more natural hitting the Enter button after pasting a link.
 At first I though about having an event listener on the document and on every keyboard input, it will be checked if 'Enter' was pressed, if it was, then the input text will be attached to the api method.
 However, I don't like the idea of monitoring every keystroke so I modified the input container from a `<div>` to a `<form>`.
-Now the button in the form would to the job but, when submitting a form the page reloads, so now `e.preventDefault()` is mandatory in the call function.
+Now the button in the form would to the job but, when submitting a form the page reloads, so now `e.preventDefault()` is mandatory in the API call function.

 - Ugly form buttons. `input[type='submit']` is unstylable so they have to be replaced with ordinary buttons.